 Capacitive touch technology works by directly sensing the electrical properties of the human body.

 Unlike resistive technology, capacitive does not require pressure to activate; the lightest touch can trigger a capacitive sensor.
 In fact, actual contact is not always required.
-Some capacitive sensors are designed to work through one or more layers of other material and/or may be calibrated to respond even when a human finger is almost touching, but not quite.
+Some capacitive sensors may be calibrated to respond even when a human finger is almost touching, but not quite.

 Capacitive touch screens are generally considered more durable and reliable than resistive touch screens.